projectodd/microservices-primer/README.md

 ### Take 1: Client-Side Business Logic
 First, we'll build this application how many existing mobile apps are built - we'll implement a lot of business logic on the client (steps 1, 2 and 3 above), and make three separate REST calls from the mobile device.

-Sure, we've still got microservices on the serverside - but we could equally picture this as a monolith, for what little use we're making of the microservices philosphy.
+Sure, we've still got microservices on the serverside - but we could equally picture this as a monolith, for what little use we're making of the microservices philosophy.

 	        +--+                   +--------+-----+